5Ws+1H: What It's About: Now's the time to plant new trees

-Grand View Nursery is a wholesaler that sells trees to local vendors, and this year, owner Randy Jones is telling locals what trees are going to be popular this year, and how to properly plant them.
+Grand View Nursery is a wholesaler that sells trees to local vendors, and this year, owner Randy Jones is telling locals what trees are going to be popular in 2022 and how to properly plant them.

 In recent years, dogwood trees have been falling out of popularity because they often struggle when being transplanted.
 While in the wild, they flourish, and it isn’t uncommon for transplanted dogwoods to experience disease.
 In its place, people are planting redbuds, which come in different varieties.